petewise9/ebay-scraperv2/README.md

 ## Usage

 ### Basic Usage
-The scraper automatically searches for "Fossil Gengar PSA 10" and saves results to `gengar_scrapes.csv`.
+The scraper automatically searches for "Fossil Gengar PSA 10" by default and saves results to `gengar_scrapes.csv`.

 ### Customizing Search
 To search for different items, modify the `query` variable: